 Individual Art Career Development

-Artists who participate in the Gateway Arts Main Studio program receive case coordination and career mentorship from a unique staff, consisting of professional artists with human service training.
-Program participants experience a cooperative art studio, with access to professional art materials and individual support, while working side by side with other artists.
+Artists who participate in this long-established program receive case coordination and career mentorship from a unique staff, consisting of professional artists with human service training.
+Above all, program participants experience a cooperative art studio, with access to professional art materials and individual support, while working side by side with other artists.
 Daily interactions between the artists promote insight, inspiration, and shared creativity, building a sense of community.

-As the original service of Gateway Arts, which was established in 1973, several Main Studio artists have worked together in the studios for over 40 years.
-Learn more about Our History.
+This original service of Gateway Arts, which was established in 1973, is a valuable community to several artists, many of whom have worked together in the studios for over 40 years.

-Artists are encouraged to explore many art mediums while working in the Main Studio.
-Options include painting, drawing, weaving, pottery, jewelry, fiber arts, writing, music, mixed media, and digital arts.
+Artists are encouraged to explore many art mediums while working in the studios.
+Options specifically include painting, drawing, weaving, pottery, jewelry, fiber arts, writing, music, mixed media, and digital arts.

-Gateway Arts is dedicated, along with ancillary services, to addressing the holistic well-being of all individuals.
-Staff in the Main Studio are clinically trained and work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
-Read our Main Studio Brochure to learn more.
+Gateway Arts is dedicated to addressing the holistic well-being of all individuals.
+Our clinically trained staff work closely with artists’ families, housing, transportation, and support teams to promote the overall health and well-being of each individual.
+Read our Brochure to learn more.

 APPLY TO THE MAIN STUDIO

 CALL US at (617) 734-1577 to schedule a New Artist Tour, see firsthand the exciting studio space, and meet with staff.
-Interested artists are encouraged to bring in examples of work while learning more about the program.
+Additionally, interested artists are encouraged to bring in examples of work while learning more about the program.

 Banner artwork by JB Finnerty.